 In 1958 the Australian Army tested five small 4-wheel-drive vehicles with an eye toward replacing the UK-built Austin Champ, which had been in use by the Army since 1950, alongside surplus WWII jeeps still in service.
 The Champ seen in this photo by Alf Van Beem is a 1954 model in Britain.

 One of the vehicles tested was a standard commercial Willys CJ-3B.
 The results of that test appear in a document titled Army Design Establishment, Report No. TI 1762C: Truck, 1/4 ton, 4x4 (Willys CJ-3B).
-The complete report is available as a large PDF file from the Registry of Ex Military Land Rovers.

 The Army tested a CJ-3B provided free of charge by Willys Australia.
 It arrived at the test location north of Melbourne in May 1958, with only 54 miles on the odometer.
 There would have been pressure to consider the CJ-3B since it was assembled in Australia with over 50% local content, and the notched hood blocks and right-hand drive seen in the illustrations confirm the test vehicle was Australian.